-A three-week visit to Western Crete, staying for two weeks at Plakias on the south coast, then a week in the small village of Kalyviani near Kastelli-Kissamos in the far north-west of Crete.
+Western Crete, staying for 2 weeks at Plakias on the south coast, then a week in a small village near Kastelli-Kissamos in the north-west of Crete.

 See our other Plakias pages for more detail about Plakias itself.
 We booked a BA flight from Gatwick to Heraklion.
 This time we stayed for two weeks in the Atlas Apartments, Plakias, run by Petros Glentzakis and his wife.
 We then moved to the Olive Tree Apartments in Kalyviani, near Kastelli-Kissamos for a week.

 In the Atlas Apartments, Plakias, our room was large and clean, with a well-equipped kitchen area, and a shower room.
 There was always plenty of hot water.
 There was a TV and a big balcony with a stupendous view out over Plakias Bay and the village.
 The apartments are just a few minutes' walk into Plakias village for the shops and tavernas.
 There is a butcher's, a baker's, and a big supermarket at the bottom of the steps below the apartments.

 We can thoroughly recommend these apartments with one reservation.
 The downside of the fantastic view is that it's a steep (very steep) climb up to the apartments.
 From the car park behind the Alianthos Beach Hotel, there are 99 steps up.
 You then cross over a road, and walk up the steep narrow approach road to the apartments.
 This road is about 200 metres long, starts off with a narrow right-angle bend on a 33% slope.
 Although the slope eases off towards the top, you need to be reasonably fit to be able to walk there.